 Humanitarian disasters will continue to occur around the world, and there is a continuous need for skilled humanitarian workers.
 Change makers like you are required to deliver specialist humanitarian aid relief to people dealing with disasters.
 That’s the focus of our new Graduate Certificate in Humanitarian and Development Studies.

-Mixing online and on campus learning, the Humanitarian and Development courses are available at a Master, Graduate Diploma and Graduate Certificate level.
+Mixing online and on campus learning, the Humanitarian and Development programs are available at a Master, Graduate Diploma and Graduate Certificate level.

 Learn from the best